 “Generosity is the virtue that leads to peace.” – The Historical Buddha

-We recognize that donating by cash or check at the time you attend this event may not always be convenient for you.
-If that’s the case, please use the form below to donate by credit card or your PayPal account.
+Please use the form above to donate by credit card or your PayPal account.
 Enter the amount you’d like to give and 75% of your donation will be shared with Rev. Diane Wilde.

 Hybrid (in-person and online)